manurodriguez/openstack-ansible/mongodb/README.md

 	  user        ALL=(ALL)       NOPASSWD: ALL

-- Upload public ssh on mongo servers
+- Upload public ssh on mongo instances

 	$ ssh-copy-id -i .ssh/public.key user@IP_mongo[1-3]